-Patients will initially have a pre-test probability assessment (Keeling, et al 2004, Wells, et al 1997, Wells, et al 2003, Wells, et al 1995) by a DVT nurse and be classified as unlikely or likely to have a DVT (see table below).
+Patients will initially have a pre-test probability assessment (Keeling, et al 2004, Wells, et al 1997, Wells, et al 2003, Wells, et al 1995) by a DVT nurse and be classified as low, moderate, or high risk of DVT (see table below).
 The nurse will then follow the algorithm in the figure overleaf.

-Points Active cancer (patient receiving treatment for cancer within the previous six months or currently receiving palliative treatment) 1 Paralysis, paresis, or recent plaster immobilisation of the lower extremities 1 Recently bedridden for 3 days or more, or major surgery within previous twelve weeks 1 Localised tenderness along the distribution of the deep venous system 1 Entire leg swollen 1 Calf swelling at least 3 cm larger than the asymptomatic leg (measured ten cm below tibial tuberosity) 1 Pitting oedema confined to the symptomatic leg 1 Collateral superficial veins (nonvaricose) 1 Previously documented venous thromboembolism 1 Alternative diagnosis at least as likely as deep vein thrombosis -2
+Points Active cancer (patient receiving treatment for cancer within the previous six 1 months or currently receiving palliative treatment) Paralysis, paresis, or recent plaster immobilisation of the lower extremities 1 Recently bedridden for 3 days or more, or major surgery within previous 1 twelve weeks Localised tenderness along the distribution of the deep venous system 1 Entire leg swollen 1 Calf swelling at least 3 cm larger than the asymptomatic leg (measured ten 1 cm below tibial tuberosity) Pitting oedema confined to the symptomatic leg 1 Collateral superficial veins (nonvaricose) 1 Previously documented venous thromboembolism 1 Alternative diagnosis at least as likely as deep vein thrombosis -2